• Extension of accreditation 28 May 2020

 Decision ID

-• Master of Counselling Practice
+• Master of Professional Psychology Practice.

 Main reasons for the decision